 How to Pack Fragile Items When You Move

 When it comes to your belongings, some items are certainly more fragile than others.
-Fine art, glassware, and other antiques require careful packing and handling, as well as proper storage, in order to remain in pristine condition.
+Fine art, glassware, and other antiques require careful packing and handling, as well as proper storage, in order to remain in pristine condition, especially if a mover is handling your items..
 Whether you’re packing a valuable set of delicate china or even just a few old photographs, here are some tips to keep your fragile and valuable items safe during the move.

 Prepare in advance

 When preparing for a move, the first thing you should do is sit down and create a list of all your delicate, valuable, or fragile items.
 This inventory list will be invaluable in the rare, but oh-so-unfortunate event that anything breaks or goes missing during the move and you end up having to make an insurance claim.

 In addition to creating an inventory list, it’s also important to take a few photographs of each item.
 Photography newbie?
 Don’t fret, Lofty's Guide to Taking Photos of Your Fine Art and Antiques will have you taking expert quality images in no time!

 How to pack and store the most popular fragile items